ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 * the conveyance from Endorser to Attester instead of Endorser to Verifier.

 The zero-knowledge proofs required cannot be created by an Attester alone -- like the Endorsements of RoTs -- and have to be created by a trustable third entity -- like an Endorser.
-Due to that vast semantic overlap, an Endorser in this document can convey trustable third party statements both to a Verifier and an Attester.
+Due to that vast semantic overlap (XXX-mcr:explain), an Endorser in this document can convey trustable third party statements both to a Verifier and an Attester.

 # Normative Prerequisites